-The Conditions are set out in the section headed "Terms and Conditions of the European Style Cash Settled Long/Short Certificates" in the Base Listing Document.
+The Conditions are set out in the section headed "Terms and Conditions of the European Style Cash Settled Long/Short Certificates on Single Equities" in the Base Listing Document.
 For the purposes of the Conditions, the following terms shall have the following meanings:

-Certificates: 16,700,000 European Style Cash Settled Short Certificates relating to the Index page .XNDX or any successor page.

-ISIN: LU2348859526

-Index: Nasdag-100 Total Return Index published on Thomson Reuters

-Index Sponsor: Nasdaq, Inc.

-Calculation Agent: Société Générale

-PR Index: Nasdaq-100 Stock Index as published on Thomson Reuters page .NDX or any successor page.

-Strike Level: Zero

-Daily Leverage: -7x (within the Leverage Inverse Strategy as described below)

-Notional Amount per Certificate: SGD 1.20

-Management Fee (p.a.)3: 0.40%

-Gap Premium (p.a.)4: 5.80%, is a hedging cost against extreme market movements beyond exposure on the Index.

-US market close on the same trading day.

-Stock Borrowing Cost5: The annualised costs for borrowing stocks in order to take an inverse leverage and daily inverse performance of the Index.

-Rebalancing Cost5: The transaction costs (if applicable), computed as a function of

-Launch Date: 12 October 2022

-Closing Date: 17 October 2022
+Certificates: 26,700,000 European Style Cash Settled Short Certificates relating to the ordinary shares of Yangzijiang Shipbuilding (Holdings) Ltd. (the "Underlying Stock ") ISIN: LU2375043218 Company: Yangzijiang Shipbuilding (Holdings) Ltd. (RIC: YAZG.SI) Underlying Price and Source: S\$1.19 (Reuters) Calculation Agent: Société Générale Strike Level: Zero Daily Leverage: -5x (within the Leverage Inverse Strategy as described below) Notional Amount per Certificate: SGD 0.30 Management Fee (p.a.)4: 0.40% Gap Premium (p.a.)5: 6.90%, is a hedging cost against extreme market movements overnight.
+Stock Borrowing Cost : The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.
+Rebalancing Cost : The transaction costs (if applicable), computed as a function of leverage and daily inverse performance of the Underlying Stock.
+Launch Date: 18 October 2022 Closing Date: 25 October 2022

+&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on or about 25 October 2022.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 25 October 2022.

-3 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+&lt;sup>4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

-4 Please note that the Gap Premium is calculated on a 360-day basis.
+&lt;sup>5 Please note that the Gap Premium is calculated on a 360-day basis.

-5 These costs are embedded within the Leverage Inverse Strategy.
+&lt;sup>6 These costs are embedded within the Leverage Inverse Strategy.
 Please note that the Stock Borrowing Cost may be changed on giving 5 Business Days' notice to investors.
 Any change in the Stock Borrowing Cost will be announced on the SGXNET.